-Preparing Your Manuscript for Publication - This workshop is focused on planning, writing, and submitting manuscripts for publication in biomedical journals.
+Preparing Your Manuscript for Publication - This workshop is centered on planning, writing, and submitting manuscripts for publication in biomedical journals.
 Students will be guided through the publication process, journal selection, and authorship guidelines and standards.
 The writing section of the workshop is centered on steps and tips for writing a compelling manuscript (title, abstract, introduction, methods/materials, results, and discussion).
-The manuscript submission process and review, copyright issues, research integrity, and public access policy compliance will also be discussed.
+The manuscript submission process and review, copyright issues, research integrity, and DoD public access policy compliance will also be discussed.

 Designing a Compelling Scientific Presentation - This workshop will help you to structure and design your research presentation using the key components and elements of scientific presentation to communicate your research findings to your audience.